 If your recording is not suited to automated speech to text transcription software and you have no budget to engage with human transcription services, you can always try to transcribe the audio yourself.
 Platforms such as oTranscribe provide a free interface that you can use to alter the speed of playback and pause/rewind without leaving the text document.
 As a guideline for what you are getting into, quality typists with experience transcribing generally spend about 4 minutes transcribing 1 minute of standard-quality audio.
 Be prepared and allot yourself the necessary time.

-Now that you know everything there is to understand about transcription services, you need to pick a partner.
+Now that you know everything there is to understand about transcription services, you need to start using transcription services and pick a partner.
 If you have a high-quality/simple recording, are on a budget and have time to experiment, try the free versions of automated services to see if they work.
 When that fails, look at human transcription services.

 If you plan on having a lot of audio transcribed or have started a new job where transcriptions are going to be a regular part of your life, put in the effort to make a good choice now.
 Look for opportunities to get bulk discounts or sign up for priority services.
 If you just have one thing to transcribe, just pick someone.
 If security and detail are not an issue, pick the cheapest service you can find.
 You just need to make sure that you aren’t going to get price gouged for an unexpected reason.
 If you care about specifics, context and data security, spend a bit more on the premium end of the market.
 No matter what, always do your research and contact services directly if you have questions.

 If you’d like to send us an enquiry, or request a quotation, please fill in the form.
 We aim to respond to all email within 2 hours.